Being a part of our societies will help you meet new friends and get involved in activities including sports, outreach and ministry.

-The University Language Association is an organization composed of students taking courses in modern languages.
-It is the purpose of the association to stimulate an increased interest in modern languages and culture.
+The University Language Association is an organization composed of students taking courses in world languages.
+It is the purpose of the association to stimulate an increased interest in world languages and culture.
 In an informal atmosphere of entertainment, discussion, games and reports, the student gains valuable information and insight in furthering their individual knowledge and language skills.

 Criminal Justice Association